arknable/errors/README.md

 }
 ```

-the result will be something like this,
+the result will be something like this:
 ```bash
 Missing parameter: foo
 at /path/to/folder/parsing.go:6 (parseSomething)